Forced Labour Slavery

 How many people are in forced labour slavery?

-50 million people were living in modern slavery in 2021, according to the latest Global Estimates of Modern Slavery.
-Of these people, 28 million were in forced labour and 22 million were trapped in forced marriage.
+28 million people were trapped in forced labour slavery in 2021, according to the latest Global Estimates of Modern Slavery.

 What is forced labour slavery?